jukkakoskinen/mycashflow-ruby/README.md

 **Things to do:**

-1. Make it work perhaps?
-2. Add caching
+1. Add caching
-3. Write tests
+2. Write tests